Oakeshott typology: Type XII

 Typical of the High Middle Ages, these swords begin to show greater tapering of the blade and a shortened fuller, features which improve thrusting capabilities while maintaining a good cut.
 The Cawood sword is an exceptionally well preserved type XII specimen, exemplifying a full-length taper and narrow fuller, which terminates 2/3 down the blade.
 A large number of Medieval examples of this type survive.
-It certainly existed in the later 13th century, and perhaps considerably earlier, since the Swiss National Museum in Zurich possesses an example that has a Viking Age–type hilt but clearly a type XII blade.
+It certainly existed in the later 13th century, and perhaps considerably earlier, since the Swiss National Museum in Zürich possesses an example that has a Viking Age–type hilt but clearly a type XII blade.

 The earliest known depiction of a type XII sword in art is in the statue of the Archangel Michael in Bamberg Cathedral, dating to c.
 1200.
 The Maciejowski Bible (c.
 1245) depicts other examples.

 Subtype XIIa (originally classified as XIIIa) consists of the longer, more massive greatswords that appear in the mid–13th century, which precede the later long-swords and were probably designed to counter the improved mail armor of the time.

 Single-handed transitional type XII swords have a grip about 4.5 in in length.

 Type XIIa has a long grip similar to that of type XIIIa.
 The XIIa was originally a part of the XIIIa classification, but Oakeshott decided they "taper[ed] too strongly" and were "too acutely pointed" to fit appropriately.

 Type XIII

 This typifies the classic knightly sword that developed during the age of the Crusades.
 Typically, examples date to the second half of the 13th century.
 Type XIII swords feature as a defining characteristic a long, wide blade with parallel edges, ending in a rounded or spatulate tip.
 The blade cross section has the shape of a lens.
 The grips, longer than in the earlier types, typically some 15 cm (almost 6 inches), allow occasional two-handed use.
-The cross-guards are usually straight, and the pommels Brazil-nut or disk-shaped (Oakeshott pommel types D, E and I).
+The cross-guards are usually straight, and the pommels Brazil-nut or disk-shaped (Oakeshott pommel types D, E, and I).

 Subtype XIIIa features longer blades and grips.
 They correspond to the knightly greatswords, or Grans espées d'Allemagne, appearing frequently in 14th century German, but also in Spanish and English art.
 Early examples of the type appear in the 12th century, and it remained popular until the 15th century.
 Subtype XIIIb describes smaller single-handed swords of similar shape.

 Very few examples of the parent type XIII exist, while more examples of the subtype XIIIa survive.
 A depiction of two-handed use appears in the Tenison (Alphonso) psalter.
 Another depiction of the type appears in the Apocalypse of St. John manuscript of c.
 1300.

 The "greatsword", within the context of the late medieval longsword, is a type of "outsize(d) specimen", specifically the type XIIIa.
 The weapons were referred to by a variety of names, as in grans espées d'Allemagne ("big swords of Germany").

 The larger subtype XIIIa sword has a grip approximately 6.5–9 in long.